Guianan cock-of-the-rock: Ecological consequences of breeding

 One possible advantage to lek formation (in Guianan cock-of-the-rock and other species) is severe selection and consequent rapid evolutionary advancement, all of which is possible due to the high expendability of males.
 Only a few males are needed to fertilize the next generation.
-The courtship behaviour is similarly theorized to have arisen from differences in division of labour between the two sexes.
-Females expend their energy on building nests and rearing young, while males spend most of their time and energy of finding mates and caring for their plumage.
+The courtship behaviour is similarly theorized to have arisen from differences in the division of labour between the two sexes.
+Females expend their energy on building nests and rearing young, while males spend most of their time and energy on finding mates and caring for their plumage.

 Guianan cocks-of-the-rock form large leks, averaging 55 adult males.
 The males in these display leks were especially vulnerable to attacks and predation by large snakes and other natural predators.
 In manipulated groups of smaller size, around 6, predation was less likely to occur, due to an inverse relationship between the number and frequency of attacks and the size of leks.
-Thus, with a smaller frequency of attacks on the smaller group, the Guianan cock-of-the-rock males was less likely to flush or disperse completely as compared to a large group where a false alarm could trigger a complete flush 90% of the time.
+Thus, with a smaller frequency of attacks on the smaller group, the Guianan cock-of-the-rock males were less likely to flush or disperse completely as compared to a large group where a false alarm could trigger a complete flush 90% of the time.
 It was found that these birds have relatively ineffective methods of anti-predation and that social anti-predation and the infrequency of encounters with predators were keeping these lekking males alive.

-There is speculation that the simulation of male-male competition is important in lek formation and breeding.
+There is speculation that the simulation of male–male competition is important in lek formation and breeding.

 Impact of natural and sexual selection on trait development

 The colouration of the males allows them to visibly stand out from the brown forest floor.
-This bright colouration provides a sexual advantage for the adult males, increasing their likelihood of successfully mating.
+This bright colouration provides a sexual advantage for adult males, increasing their likelihood of successfully mating.
 The result is rapid evolutionary selection within the species for brighter plumage and more conspicuous behaviour patterns in the males.
 The bright colouration also makes the males more susceptible to predation.
 Males are more expendable for this reason; only a small number of males are needed within any generation in order to perpetuate the species.
-While sexual selection leads to bright plumage, natural selection in turn favors defensive colouration in the birds.
+While sexual selection leads to bright plumage, natural selection, in turn, favors defensive colouration in the birds.
 There is higher fitness in birds monitoring nests whose colouration acts as camouflage-protection from predation.